Into the North West Passage

 Settlement visit in Qikiqtarjuaq (“the big island”) on Baffin.

-Over night we have approached Cape Dyer, where the United States established one of their many DEW (Distant Early Warning) stations that surround the Arctic continental American.
-Cape Dyer itself is a towering edge towards the Davis Strait of about 800 meters elevation.
-The station on the very top of it has sister buildings in more places around Greenland and even the Ice Sheet.
+Overnight we have approached Cape Dyer, where the United States established one of their many DEW (Distant Early Warning) stations that surround the Arctic continental American.
+Cape Dyer itself is a towering edge towards the Davis Strait of about 800-meter elevation.
 The cliff and the station could very well be our first view of Arctic Canada (if you’re awake!).

 Isabella Bay and Ninginganiq National Wildlife Area

-Arctic Canada is called the territory of Nunavut.
-The North Eastern area that includes Ellesmere, Devon and Baffin Island is known as the Qikqtaaluk region.
+Eastern Arctic Canada is the territory of Nunavut.
+The North Eastern area that includes Ellesmere, Devon and Baffin Island is known as the Qikiqtaaluk region.
 It covers an area of nearly 1 million square kilometers, which is roughly half of Greenland.
-The desolate landscapes offers us beautiful views that can stretch for hundreds of kilometers over the glacially scarred landmasses.
+The desolate landscapes offer us beautiful views that can stretch for hundreds of kilometers over the glacially scarred landmasses.

 Sam Ford Fjord, majestic mountains raising straight out of the sea.

 The sheer magnitude of vertical rocks on each side of the Sam Ford Fjord, make it worth a side step.
-For many rock climbers these mouthwatering impressive sheer steep granite walls are a pilgrimage point.
-However we are not adventuring in here for climbing, but much more for the natural beauty of the fjord and the dark waters that are home to narwhals and seals.
-The isolated fjord was created by glaciers and some of the cliffs are up to 1500 meters over sea level.
+For many rock climbers these steep granite walls are pilgrimage objects.
+However, we are not adventuring in here for climbing, but much more for the natural beauty of the fjord and the dark waters that are home to narwhals and seals.
+The isolated fjord was created by glaciers and some of the cliffs rises to 1500 meters above sea level.
 In this amazing wilderness area, we also hope to spot many migratory birds.